pombreda/checkit/README.md

  * **HTTPCheckPluginAgent** - plugin for checking HTTP

 ## How to run it?
+> Only very briefly, if you are really interested, please contact me for more information.

 Just download and compile.
 For **CheckIt** and **CheckItAgent** is required PosgreSQL database.
 Scripts for creation are included in project folders.

 It is necessary to add to database following: